Why you need a content strategy framework

 - How do I choose the right contract manufacturer?

-Creating a content calendar
+Create a content calendar

 A content calendar will help you organise and plan your content.
-The calendar should clearly show what content needs to be published when it should be published and who is responsible for creating it.
+The calendar should clearly show what content needs to be published, when it should be published, and who is responsible for creating it.

 This will give you complete visibility over all the content tasks and ensure you have an easy way of keeping track of what's happening at all times.